 - Upon planting the field, scout for insect pressure, particularly observing if any adult wheat stem maggot flies are present.

-- For those who wanted the greatest amount of biomass for weed suppression in soybean, termination of rye occurred closer to heading.
-For those who plan to roller-crimp rye for weed control, termination occurs at boot stage to heading.
+- For those who wanted the greatest amount of biomass for weed suppression in soybean, termination of rye occurred closer to heading/pollination.
+For those who plan to roller-crimp rye for weed control, termination occurs at pollination.

 - When terminating a rye cover crop, if the cover is 12 inches or more and you’re planning on a residual herbicide, consider waiting on the residual as a second pass after the rye starts dying.
 We realize no one wants an additional pass or expense.
 Observation and research show that less residual gets down to the soil when cover crops are 12 inches or taller.
 How long one waits for the second pass for rye to start dying will depend on the environmental conditions each year.
 The other option if one chooses to add residual when terminating is to plan on an irrigation or rainfall event shortly after application to help move the residual herbicide down to the soil.